What do you mean you don't believe in punishing corporations?

 Well, they can't all go to Hillsdale, you know.

-I'm telling you, you're asking what what's in store.
+I'm not being critical until you're asking what's in store.

-I mean, you whether Trump's in the White House or not, you're gonna have a bunch of leftists that are gonna try to make sure they still run Washington, D.C.
-You're gonna have to stay in constant contact with her.
+I mean, whether Trump's in the White House or not, you're going to have a bunch of leftists that are going to try to make sure they still run Washington, D.C.
+You're going to have to stay in constant contact with her.

 Liberalism's so easy, Mona.